camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-When you create client credentials in Camunda Cloud you have the option to download a file with above lines filled out for you.
+When creating client credentials in Camunda Cloud, you have the option to download a file with the lines above filled out for you.

-Alternatively, use the [described flags](https://www.npmjs.com/package/zbctl#usage) (`--address`, `--clientId` and `--clientSecret`). with the zbctl commands.
+Alternatively, use the [described flags](https://www.npmjs.com/package/zbctl#usage) (`--address`, `--clientId`, and `--clientSecret`) with the `zbctl` commands.

 ### Test command

-Use this command to verify that everything is set up correctly:
+Use the following command to verify everything is set up correctly:

 ```bash
 zbctl status
 ```

-As a result you will get a similar response:
+As a result, you should receive a similar response:

 ```bash
 Cluster size: 1